Identity Guard® Review 2020March 2020 Identity guard Review & Deals

 Instead of assuming identity theft protection software comes in a one-size-fits-all package, Identity Guard is adapting its technology to reflect the unique risks each of us faces based on our online habits.

-Identity Guard is unique among identity protection services in that it works closely with one of the best tax-preparation companies in the US to provide users with an early-warning tax return notification system/.
-Should someone file a tax return in your name, Identity Guard will be able to alert you to the cybercrime immediately, preventing further complications and expenses.
+Should Identity Guard detect that someone filed a tax return in your name, they will be able to alert you to the cybercrime immediately, helping prevent further complications and expenses.

-Despite these impressive features, there are nonetheless one or two more basic ones that Identity Guard doesn’t have, including notifying users when a known sex offender moves into their neighborhood and alerting credit bureaus when fraud occurs.
+Despite these impressive features, there are nonetheless one or two more basic ones that Identity Guard doesn’t have, including notifying users when a known sex offender moves into their neighborhood and placing fraud alerts at the credit bureaus on behalf of their customers.
 Recently, however, Identity Guard did introduce address monitoring which is a common feature of the best identity protection tools, but one which Identity Guard was previously lacking.